tanktacle/VeryGoodWare/README.md

 ## NotOceanLotus

 In the second place, I also did this other script which proved to be way more complicated to write than the first one.
-Although it's probably due to the time it took me to work out the arithmetics in it and bit-wise operations.
+Although it's probably due to the time it took me to work out the arithmetics in it and bit-wise operations, which I probably wouldn't have been able to do without a good friend of mine.

 I decided to take on this one because it was published by a Cylance researcher in its time, and I find them to be a very high level blog, so I went to write the thing which they had a hard time dealing with.